14 Things Your Neighbors Will Never Tell You

 If your neighbor lets their dog relieve itself in your yard, your grass will eventually show signs of the faux pas.
-It takes time and money to fix those brown patches, so it’s worth asking your neighbor to stop allowing their dog to pee in your yard.
-We’ll show you how to fix pet spots in your lawn here.
+It takes time and money to fix those brown patches, so it’s worth asking your neighbor to keep their dog in their yard.
+We’ll show you how to fix pet spots in your lawn.

 We Have a Termite Problem

 Termites can do serious damage to a home.
-Even if your neighbor has a termite problem, there are plenty of steps you can take to defend your home if the pests attempt relocating to your property.
+Even if your neighbor has a termite problem, there are plenty of steps you can take to defend your home if the pests attempt to relocate to your property.

 We’re Going to Paint Our House a Really Ugly Color

 What’s as bad as chipped paint on a house?
 How about a pukey green house?
 Or bright pink?
 Purple definitely doesn’t go with the rest of the neighborhood, either!

 Experimental colors can work well on islands or in funky cities, but those colors are usually unwelcome in a low-key neighborhood.
 Check out these house painting mistakes almost everyone makes.

 We Thought Your Firewood Pile Was for the Whole Neighborhood